 We provide our services through two segments: Financial Consulting and Operational Consulting.
-For the year ended December 31, 2004 and the six months ended June 30, 2005, we derived 57.9% and 56.0%, respectively, of our revenues from Financial Consulting and 42.1% and 44.0%, respectively, from Operational Consulting.
+For both the year ended December 31, 2004 and the nine months ended September 30, 2005, we derived 57.9% of our revenues from Financial Consulting and 42.1% of our revenues from Operational Consulting.
 For further financial information on our segment results, see "Management's discussion and analysis of financial condition and results of operations" and note 15, "Segment Information" in the notes to our audited consolidated financial statements included elsewhere in this prospectus.

 Our Financial Consulting segment provides highly specialized financial and economic analysis and advice to help clients effectively address complex challenges that arise from litigation, disputes, investigations, regulation, financial distress and other sources of significant conflict or change.
-Our Financial Consulting segment consisted of 284 consultants as of June 30, 2005.
+Our Financial Consulting segment consisted of 306 consultants as of December 31, 2005.
 This segment's practices and the services they offer include:

 - Disputes and investigations.
 Our disputes and investigations practice provides financial and economic analysis to support law firms and corporations in connection with business disputes, lawsuits and regulatory or internal investigations.
 We have extensive experience in the areas of financial investigations and forensic accounting, including matters involving the SEC or other regulatory inquiries or investigations, financial restatements and special accounting projects.
 We provide specialized accounting services to gather and analyze voluminous financial data and reconstruct complex transactions and events.
-In addition, we apply economic and econometric analyses in the areas of antitrust and anticompetitive practices, securities fraud, insurance claims and damages, as well as deliver or support independent expert testimony in such cases. - Corporate advisory services.
+In addition, we apply economic and econometric analyses in the areas of antitrust and anticompetitive practices, securities fraud, insurance claims and damages, as well as deliver or support independent expert testimony in such cases. - Our corporate advisory services.
 Our corporate advisory services practice provides consulting assistance to financially distressed companies, creditor constituencies and other stakeholders in connection with bankruptcy proceedings and out-of-court restructurings.
 For distressed companies, we assess the viability of their business and work closely with management to develop and implement a turnaround plan to improve cash flow and a debt-restructuring plan to improve their balance sheet.
 In some instances, we serve in interim management roles.
 When out-of-court solutions are not achievable, we assist clients with preparing for a Chapter 11 bankruptcy filing and with all aspects of the bankruptcy process by gathering, analyzing and presenting financial and business information needed to achieve a successful reorganization.
 We also provide claims management services to help companies process and analyze complex and voluminous claims filed in bankruptcies.
 For creditor constituencies, including committees of unsecured creditors, we provide similar financial analyses designed to maximize the recovery of amounts owed to creditors and assess the viability of a debtor's reorganization plan.
-Certain consultants in this practice also provide specialized financial advisory services to stakeholders in the energy industry.